serverless/blog/posts/host-your-own-cncf-cloudevents-compatible-event-gateway-kubernetes.md

 ### Install the Helm Components

-You’ll need to grab the `etcd-operator` and `event-gateway` components from Helm.
+You’ll need to grab the `etcd-operator` from Helm, and use `event-gateway` components from the serverless/event-gateway github repo.

 The `etcd-operator` is a community-added component that starts, stops and manages the `etcd` cluster you’ll be using.
 In this case, we're going to run 3 distinct Event Gateway copies and they'll each hook into the central `etcd` cluster managed by the `etcd-operator`.